 Publishers create the content that drives the web.
 They craft the stories that teach us, move us, and delight us.
 We support them.
 We advocate for them.
 We build tools they use to thrive.
-Here is how we do that in a secure way.
+Here is how we strive to do that in a secure way.

 Protecting Publisher and Reader Data

 Secure By Design